JulianSilva2001/PCB-Defects-Detetion-Device/README.md

     pip install -r requirements.txt
     ```

-3. **Training the Model**: Use the provided scripts and dataset to train the defect detection model.

-4. **Running the Device**: Follow the setup instructions in the documentation to assemble the hardware and run the device.
+3. **Running the Device**: Follow the setup instructions in the documentation to assemble the hardware and run the device.

 ## Documentation